murribu/wcsb/src/notes/meetings.2025-05-19.md

 All board members were present for both meetings.

 Compared to recent months, these were pretty boring meetings.
 Three issues stood out to me though: service delivery logs for educational service providers, homeschool students' ability to participate in marching band, and the conversation around teacher and admin salaries.

+There was some school board news that did not happen in a meeting as well. [[people.board.Tony Bostic]], [[people.board.Margie Johnson]], and [[people.board.Donna Clements]] are suing the Tennessee Department of Education for the alleged "chronic underfunding of Williamson County Schools."
+The Williamson Scene wrote a great article on it.
+You can read it by [clicking here](https://www.williamsonscene.com/news/state-education-department-sued-for-underfunding-williamson-schools/article_0755976d-3ea9-4728-b822-ee7622064685.html)

 ## Service Delivery Logs